URGENT: Medical Device Correction UPDATE

 Potential Risks:

-If insulin is not delivered properly, you may experience high blood glucose levels due to under-delivery of insulin.
+If insulin is not delivered properly, users may experience high blood glucose levels due to underdelivery of insulin.
 In the most severe cases, prolonged and persistent high blood glucose levels can lead to diabetic ketoacidosis (DKA), a serious medical condition that requires prompt medical treatment and can be life-threatening if not treated.
+The risk of underdelivery increases if you use more than one affected Pod in a row.

 Please take the following steps immediately: